Advantages of Cost Accounting

 A) Material Costs

-- A cost accounting system, when implemented effectively, ensures timely order fulfillment by ensuring uninterrupted production.
+- A cost accounting system, when implemented effectively, ensures timely order fulfillment by providing uninterrupted production.

 - Reduction of inventory holding costs by synchronizing the frequency of material order placement with the production schedule.